Sybio/ImageWorkshop/README.md

 ### Latest updates

+**Version 1.3.1 - 2012-10-17**
+- Fixing a transparency bug when saving a layer as PNG which has no sublayer.

 **Version 1.3.0 - 2012-10-11**
 - You are able to apply a horizontal or vertical flip (transformation) on a layer
 ```php